sammuq-coding/Graduate_Projects/README.md

 This repository showcases applied skills in sports analytics, econometric modeling, and data-driven storytelling.

+.py files are GPT's written to do simple tasks that are code I can convert into apps/ websites.

 Future work includes enhancing visual interactivity (using Tableau) and expanding modeling complexity.